zouharvi/uds-nnia-tutorial/01-introduction/main.md

 - What topics of Neural Networks excite you the most?
 - What topics of Neural Networks excite you the least?
 - What programming languages do you know?
-- How best can the tutotial sessions be helpful to your needs?
+- How best can the tutorial sessions be helpful to your needs?

 ## Also the following:
 - Who is your groupmate?